-ANS.
-True

-h) The arithmetic operators \, /, %, + and - all have the same level of precedence.

-ANS: False.
-The operators \, / and % have the same precedence, and the operators + and - have a lower precedence.

-i) A C++ program that prints three lines of output must contain three statements using cout and the stream insertion operator.

-ANS: False.
-A single statement using cout containing multiple \n escape sequences also can print several lines.
+- h) The arithmetic operators \, /, %, + and all have the same level of precedence. - ANS: False.
+The operators \, / and % have the same precedence, and the operators + and have a lower precedence. - i) A C++ program that prints three lines of output must contain three statements using cout and the stream insertion operator. - ANS: False.
+One statement with cout and multiple \n escape sequences can print several lines.

-- 2.3 Write a single C++ statement to accomplish each of the following (assume that using declarations have not been used): - a) Declare the variables c, thisIsAVariable, q76354 and number to be of type int.
+2.3 Write a single C++ statement to accomplish each of the following (assume that neither using declarations nor a using directive have been used):

+a) Declare the variables c, thisIsAVariable, q76354 and number to be of type int (in one statement).